Databases

 Send your request to: heyhal@hotmail.com

 In the subject line put RE: Polish Military Mission in Canada so that your request is easily screened from junk emails.
-There currently is no charge for this service. (searchable PDF)
+There currently is no charge for this service. (searchable PDF) For a Polish to English translation of the information covered in these records, go to the Charts/Forms header and follow the link to Karta Ewidencyjna.

 Polish Priest Directory (1959)